dev-zoro/javaScript-tutorial/README.md

 # javaScript-tutorial
-Learning Javascript and documentating the journey.
+Learning JavaScript and documenting the journey.